SlideShareInc/swift-style-guide/swift_style_guide.md

 }
 ```

-- To declare a set of constants not be used for switching, use a struct:
+- To declare a set of constants not to be used for switching, use a struct:

 ```swift
 struct Constants {